marcusgreen/moodle-qtype_gapfill/README.txt

 This question type was written by Marcus Green

 This question type was created and tested under Moodle 2.5.
+It has also been tested with Moodle 2.4.
-It will not work with versions of moodle prior to 2.1 but it will probably work with versions between 2.1 and 2.5.
+It will not work with versions of moodle prior to 2.1.

 Place the files in a directory